Divertor shaping with neutral baffling as a solution to the tokamak power exhaust challenge: Results

 To gain further insights into the impact of divertor shaping on detachment, the experimental results are compared against the Detachment Location Sensitivity (DLS) analytical model \cite{Lipschultz2016,Cowley2022,Myatra2023a}.
 The DLS model predicts detachment occurs if the parameters driving detachment (in our case core density ($f_{GW}$) and power ($P_{SOL}$), lumped together as $C \propto \frac{n_{e,u} \sqrt{f_I}}{q_\parallel^{5/7}} \propto \frac{f_{GW}}{P_{SOL}^{5/7}}$ - see \nameref{Methods} section) reaches the detachment threshold, $C_t$. $C_t$ is a function of the magnetic geometry: $C_t \propto \frac{1}{F_R} (\frac{B_{xpt}}{<B>})^{2/7} \frac{1}{L_\parallel^{2/7}}$, depending mostly on total flux expansion ($F_R$), connection length ($L_\parallel$, parallel to the field line) and the averaged magnetic field strength $<B>$.
 Total flux expansion and connection length both lower $C_t$, reducing the density (and impurity content - see \nameref{Methods} section) required for detachment at a fixed $P_{SOL}$.

-The impact of total flux expansion on the detachment onset predicted by the DLS model is consistent with our observations (section \ref{tab:DLS_vs_experiment}).
+The impact of total flux expansion on the detachment onset predicted by the DLS model is consistent with our observations (table \ref{tab:DLS_vs_experiment}).
 The DLS predicted benefits for the SXD and ED over the CD arise mostly from an increase in total flux expansion.
 Given the density at which the CD detaches, the DLS predicts that the SXD and ED are already detached at the lowest core density achieved, consistent with the experiment.
 To compare the SXD and ED against each other, the onset of EIR is used as a colder reference point for DLS comparisons, showing agreement within 10 \% of the experiment.
 Furthermore, the DLS model predicts that the detachment front position only depends on the magnetic field topology upstream of the detachment front (see \nameref{Methods} section), consistent with the observed invariance of the upstream parameters to the downstream divertor magnetic topology.

-That observation suggests that the additional leg length/shaping (e.g. total flux expansion) drives the observed differences between the SXD, ED and CD, consistent with DLS model predictions that only carries information on the divertor magnetic topology.
+Although only the magnetic geometry is used for obtaining DLS predictions on the differences between the SXD, ED and CD, it should be noted that the DLS model derivation assumes that: 1) the detachment front is infinitely thin; 2) all power dissipation is driven by impurity radiation.
+Both these assumptions are invalid for the MAST-U conditions shown.
+However, the agreement between the DLS model and the MAST-U results suggests that the impact of divertor topology on the detachment onset may be more generally applicable outside of impurity radiation dominant conditions.
+Further work is required generalising the DLS model for MAST-U like conditions, although the validity of these assumptions would increase in more reactor-relevant conditions.

-Our power and particle balance analysis showed the \emph{additional volume} in the SXD and ED is critical to explain the reduction of \emph{power and particle loads during detachment}, whereas \emph{total flux expansion} drives the improved \emph{access to detachment} according to DLS model comparisons.
-The combination of increasing divertor leg length/volume and total flux expansion result in strong, synergistic, power exhaust benefits.
+Our power and particle balance analysis showed the \emph{additional volume} in the SXD and ED is critical to explain the reduction of \emph{power and particle loads during detachment}, whereas \emph{total flux expansion} drives 80\% of the improved \emph{access to detachment} according to DLS model comparisons, with the longer divertor leg length driving the remaining 20\%.
+The DLS model also predicts that total flux expansion reduces detachment sensitivity, qualitatively consistent with ED and SXD observations (benefit iii): the combination of increasing divertor leg length/volume and total flux expansion result in strong, synergistic, power exhaust benefits.